Let the God of My Salvation Be Exalted

 Your right hand has held me up,

 Blessed be my Rock!

 Let the God of my salvation be exalted.

-In the same way, as we choose to trust God in the reality of our everyday experience, our faith will grow.
-Then like the psalmist, it will be possible to proclaim that His way is always right and declare from personal experience, let the God of my salvation be exalted!
+In the same way, as we choose to trust God in the reality of our everyday experience, we’ll have greater faith.
+Then like the psalmist, it will be possible to proclaim that His way is always right and declare from personal experience, let the God of my salvation be exalted.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken authentically communicates biblical truth making his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.

 © Charles E. McCracken 2016, devotional comments only.
 Repost/Reprint with permission from the author.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
 (Emphasis added).